SGrondin/bottleneck/README.md

 group.on("created", (limiter, key) => {
   console.log("A new limiter was created for key: " + key)

-  // Prepare the limiter, for example we'll want to listen to its 'error' events! limiter.on("error", (err) => {
+  // Prepare the limiter, for example we'll want to listen to its "error" events! limiter.on("error", (err) => {
     // Handle errors here
   })
 });
 ```

-Listening for the `created` event is the recommended way to set up a new limiter.
+Listening for the `"created"` event is the recommended way to set up a new limiter.
 Your event handler is executed before `key()` returns the newly created limiter.

 __updateSettings()__